amymgardiner/Professional-README-Generator/README.md

 ## Example

 An example of the finished README project can be seen in the "dist" folder in my github repository, under the name "Sample-README.md"

+Here is a video I made of myself using the program and the finished result shown in VS Code and on my GitHub repository.

 https://user-images.githubusercontent.com/99151426/178640607-984d4a4a-de62-4519-9518-9949e2ff4140.mp4